Wish (2023)

 by Chris Buck and Fawn Veerasunthorn

-Wish is Disney's
+Wish is Disney's 62nd theatrical

-62nd theatrical animated production, and it follows their abysmal
+animated production, and it follows their abysmal

 61st animated production, Strange World.
 Wish is more

-pathetic than their last production Strange
+disappointing than their last production, Strange

-and Moana
+(2016) and Moana

-want to see a second part with the same characters facing another animated
+to see a second part with the same characters facing another animated

-think Disney can produce.
+think Disney could produce.

-Wish is a
+Wish is a combination of CGI and

-some singing to it, which fails to matter the way the songs of Encanto
+fails to matter the way the songs of Encanto

 captured the world who could not stop talking about Bruno.

-The story is
+The story is about a magician who

-about a magician who lives and runs an island as a king.
-People travel far and
+lives and runs an island as a king.
+People travel far and wide to come live on

-wide to come live on this island because and when they are eighteen, they give
+this island because, when they are eighteen, they give him their wish, and once

-him their wish and once a year he chooses one of the wishes to grant.
+a year, he chooses one of the wishes to grant.
+The sad thing is, when he takes

 apprentice.
-In her sadness she makes a wish on a star, the star comes down to
+In her sadness, she makes a wish on a star.
+The star comes down to

-her and Magnifico notices that someone on his island is using magic.
+her, and Magnifico notices that someone on his island is using magic.
 In his

-fear of losing control over what he has built on this island, he turns to the dark
+fear of losing control over what he has built on this island, he turns to the

 control.

-film ended, I felt Disney needed to stop production of all these lame excuses
+needed to stop production on all these lame excuses for a film and just go back

-for a film and just go back to the old ways, even their revenue shows that these
+to the old ways, even their revenue shows that these new ways of production do

-There is
+There is something wrong with the

-make it look a bit sweet.
-I remember back when I was younger, when Scar
+remember back when I was younger, when Scar

-in Emperor’s New Groove or Hades in Hercules.
+in Emperor’s New Groove or Hades

-There was a distinct way you can tell bad from good.
-Things have changed now, that
+in Hercules.
+There was a distinct way you could tell bad from good.

-Disney titles be it from Marvel, Pixar, or Disney animation.
+being hip, which is ruining all Disney titles, be it from Marvel, Pixar, or

 0 comments: